oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a8s1"/>

-**Section I –** In the event that RCT completely dissolves, all of its funds and properties will remain with Oakham House.
+**Section I –** In the event that OCT completely dissolves, all of its funds and properties will remain with Oakham House.
 Indeed, all of its funds and properties are already the property of Oakham House.

 <a name="a9"/>